fonttools/fontbakery/README.md

 Font Bakery is not an official Google project, and Google provides no support for it.

+## Cached Vendor ID data

+This project hosts a copy of the Microsoft's Vendor ID list at Lib/fontbakery/Lib/data/fontbakery-microsoft-vendorlist.cache

+This is meant only as a caching mechanism.
+The latest data can always be fetched from Microsoft's website directly at: https://www.microsoft.com/typography/links/vendorlist.aspx

 ## Web Usage

 To use Font Bakery through a web UI is currently not supported.